Cloudhunter/LetsEncryptCraft/README.md

 # LetsEncryptRoot
-A hacky mod to allow LetsEncrypt https urls to work on Java versions which do not support it.
+A hacky mod to allow Let's Encrypt certificates to work on Java versions which do not support it.

+This project is not affiliated with Let's Encrypt at all.
+They do awesome stuff, please support them! https://letsencrypt.org